Alan Keele

-Education
+Alan Frank Keele (born November 17, 1942) is an American writer and languages and humanities professor.
+Keele teaches at Brigham Young University (BYU) where he is the Ludwig-Weber-Siebach Chair of German and Humanities and has previously served as chair of the Department of Germanic and Slavic Languages and associate dean of Honors and General Education.
+Keele has written a number of works on postwar German literature and on topics related to Mormonism.
+His book on Helmuth Hübener was made into a PBS documentary.

+Early life and education

+Keele was born in Provo and attended school in Springville, Utah, Laramie, Wyoming, Spanish Fork, Utah, and Bicknell, Utah, where he graduated from Wayne High School in 1960.
 Keele initially attended the University of Utah with the intent to major in chemistry.
-After his missionary service, Keele attended BYU, where he received his B.A. in German and History in 1967.
-He received his Ph.D. in German Language and Literature from Princeton University in 1971.
+After his missionary service, Keele attended BYU, where he received a B.A. in German and History in 1967.
+He received a Ph.D. in German Language and Literature from Princeton University in 1971.

 Career

 At BYU, Keele has chaired the Department of Germanic and Slavic Languages and was associate dean of Honors and General Education.
 He has served on numerous departmental, college, university and professional committees and councils, contributing to the development of BYU's academics and services.
 Keele has participated in the Modern Language Association, the American Council of Teachers of Foreign Language, the German Studies Association, and has chaired the German section of the Rocky Mountain Modern Language Association.

 At BYU, Keele has taught German language and literature, and some honors and humanities courses.
 He received several honors for his academic work, including Honors Professor of the Year in 1992, the Abraham O. Smoot citizenship award in 1995, the Karl G. Maeser General Education Professorship in 1996, and the Alcuin award in 2007.
 He is currently the Ludwig-Weber-Siebach Chair of German and Humanities.

 Among other publications Keele has collaborated with Douglas F. Tobler, Blair R. Holmes and Karl-Heinz Schnibbe in writing about the activities of Helmuth Hübener and his associates in defying Hitler.
 Keele has also written on the works of Günter Grass.